12 zip codes·Updated June 2026

 4 Bedroom$2,800/mo

-Fair Market Rents are published annually by HUD for the Greenville metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Greenville metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Greenville metro area is $1,930/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Greenville metro is $1,930/month.
+Asking rents come in about 15% below the federal benchmark, which can make Section 8 properties competitive here.

 Greenville has been getting a lot of "best places to live" press, and the growth is real.
 BMW, Michelin, and GE have operations here.
 The healthcare sector is strong.
-Downtown Greenville revitalized earlier than most cities its size and is genuinely nice.
+Downtown revitalized earlier than most cities its size and shows it.
 Downtown and the North Main area are premium.
-Mauldin, Simpsonville, and the areas along I-85 are more affordable.
-South Carolina is landlord-friendly.
+Mauldin, Simpsonville, and the areas along I-85 are cheaper.
+South Carolina stays landlord-friendly.
 Greenville's advantage is that it's growing fast enough to drive rent increases but still affordable enough that the numbers work for investors.
-It's not a market with deep liquidity though — it's a small city — so understand that your tenant pool is smaller than in a major metro.
+Liquidity is shallow though.
+Small city, smaller tenant pool than a major metro.